mjlau20/michaelLau.github.io/essays/igniting.md

 <div align="center">
   <img src="https://i.ibb.co/xtSFhwfL/Screenshot-2025-01-30-140924.png">
 </div>
 <div align="center">

-An example that highlights the flaws is this StackOverflow post: [Non Smart Question Post](https://stackoverflow.com/questions/12345620/how-to-remove-grey-border-from-facebook-lightbox-pop-up)
+An example that highlights the flaws is this StackOverflow post: <a href="https://stackoverflow.com/questions/12345620/how-to-remove-grey-border-from-facebook-lightbox-pop-up/">Smart Question Example </a>
 </div>

 &nbsp; &nbsp; &nbsp; &nbsp;The user wanted to remove a grey boarder from a pop up within Facebook.
 This is almost verbatim to his subject and post.
 It’s fine as a subject, but making the request identical isn’t all helpful.
 No mention of steps taken, problems stopping the goal, nor a link/picture in the original request.
 Only then after people posted solutions, did he link a picture of the goal.
 Not to hate on the user, these comments only aim at the context of the post.
 It isn’t all bad.
 People did reply with solutions.
 We will get into more details about that later in the paper.
 He correctly tagged the post with {html, jquery, css, facebook}.
 His goal was upfront and he did reply to the solutions with courtesy.
 This leads to the outlook of questions from the other perspective.